jkempf42/kube-volttron/gateway-node/README.md

-# Deploying the Volttron K8s Gateway Node
+# Deploying the kube-volttron gateway node

 The gateway node sits at a remote site, like in a building or at a solar farm or a EV charger,